There are two ways of getting trained in the field of LEGO Serious Play methods and materials.

-However, LEGO Group has strongly suggested in the LEGO® Serious Play® Open Source Guide to take up training to make sure that when you facilitate, you would be informed about the skills that are needed to be a skillful group facilitator.
+LEGO Group has still strongly suggested in the LEGO® Serious Play® Open Source Guide to take up training with one of the training providers to make sure that when you facilitate, you would be informed about the skills that are needed to be a skillful group facilitator.

 How to choose the best training provider?

-There are more than dozen different trainers providing public training courses on LEGO Serious Play methods globally.
-Furthermore, there are even more trainers who are providing custom-built training courses that focus on particular aspects of LEGO Serious Play methodology or they provide in-house training using LEGO Serious Play.
+There are more than 30 trainers providing public LEGO Serious Play training courses globally.
+Some provide custom training courses that focus on particular aspects of LEGO Serious Play methodology or in-house training using LEGO Serious Play.

 - We first suggest you to first think WHY are you going to use your skills for.
-If you plan to use LEGO® Serious Play® for your coaching clients then you might not need to know real time strategy applications.
-So prior to joining a training group, ask your trainer to provide you a thorough layout of the training sessions and explain you what kind of skills will you acquire by attending their training.
+LEGO® Serious Play® for coaching does not necessarily need strategy applications, and vice versa.
+So prior to joining a training group, ask your trainer to send you a layout of the training sessions and explain you what skills will you acquire by attending their training.

 - Different trainers have different styles.
-Some of them are academic.
+Some are academic.
 Others practical.
-Some very emotional.
+Some traditional.
+Others innovative.
+Some emotional.
 Others distant.
 Some have experience in certain cultures.
 Others have a global view.
-We suggest you choose well and make sure that you would be comfortable with your chosen trainer and happy with the result.
-Ask them send you training videos where you can see them in action.
+We suggest you get in touch with them in person and ask them send you training videos where you can see them in action.

-- Some trainers just run "training factories" - it does not matter if you gained any skills or not.
-Ask them whether their training has actual homework whereby you need to demonstrate your skills of actually running a workshop.
+- Ask your trainers whether they have actual tasks where you need to practice and demonstrate your skills of running a workshop.
 Ask if they will also coach you after the training session is over.
-Whether this coaching is a part of the package or if it costs extra.

 Can I train the others?

-If you are just starting out and think that you would like to train others in the future, then be aware that some training providers may force you to sign an agreement with them that comes with strict limitations.
-It could mean that you will have to agree to not train others in LEGO Serious Play methodology at all.
-Please make sure that you understand your obligations really well before you sign up with a training provider and choose somebody with terms suitable to you.
+If you are just starting out and think that you would like to train others in the future, then be aware that some training providers may not allow you do that.
+Please make sure that you understand your obligations well before you sign up with a training provider and choose somebody with terms suitable to you.

 What is the meaning of "Certified facilitator of LEGO® SERIOUS PLAY® method and materials”

-There are some facilitators who have adopted fancy-looking badges that state that they are certified facilitators.
+There is no particular meaning.
+Some facilitators have adopted badges and titles that state that they are certified facilitators.
 In practice this does not provide a certificate of quality.

 Until such certification mechanisms will be put in place, we suggest you get in touch with the facilitator and ask them to provide you with a proven list of earlier references.